 Note also that Sisley’s issued other titles in the Panel Books series that are not on Elder’s list.
 The leather covers are usually identical, but Sisley’s also issued Panel Books in green leather (see photo below).
 Typically, Elder’s only distinguishing marks are the “Elder” at the base of the spine, and “Paul Elder and Company” on the title page.
 Below I have also included the title page from “A Tale of Two Cities,” which Sisley’s published but Elder did not.

 In 1907, £1 was worth about $5, thus the “extremely low” price of 2s.
-6d. (two shillings sixpence, or one-eighth of a pound, popularly called “half a crown”) was about 63¢, and the high-end Persian leather at 5s. equated to $1.25.
+6d. (two shillings sixpence, or one-eighth of a pound, denominated in a coin known as a “half crown”) was about 63¢, and the high-end Persian leather at 5s. equated to $1.25.
 Paul Elder’s pricing for The Panel Books was about twice as expensive: $1.25 for the basic book, and a range of Root/Riviere bindings: half calf $3, half-morocco $3.50, full flexible calf or morocco $4, full polished calf or morocco $4.50, full polished Levant $5.

 Little is known about artist Edgar Wilson (1861-1918), other than he drew for several comic periodicals, such as The Butterfly, The Idler, and Pick Me Up.